 The simulation includes resources and services, represented at special tables by people who’ve either personally faced poverty or work in our area with those who do.

 The entire experience lasts 2.5 – 3 hours.
-It includes an introduction, briefing, the actual simulation exercise and a debriefing period.
+It includes an introduction, briefing, the actual simulation exercise, and a debriefing period.
+During the debriefing, community members who staff the simulation critique the simulation sharing their perspectives and experience of living low-income in the Berkshires.

 The module is suitable for courses in psychology, social welfare, poverty policy, and public finance.
 It is also helpful to community groups interested in raising public awareness.
 Contact Paula Consolini at [email protected] for more information.